 The compiler uses the feedback file generated by the linker to compile the source code in a way that enables the linker to subsequently discard the unused functions.

 To obtain maximum benefit from linker feedback, do a full compile and link at least twice.
 A single compile and link using feedback from a previous build is normally sufficient to obtain some benefit.

 You can specify the

-when no feedback file exists.
-This enables you to use the same build commands or makefile
+even when no feedback file exists.
+This enables you to use the same

-regardless of whether a feedback file exists, for example:
+build or make file regardless of whether a feedback file exists,

 armcc -c --feedback=unused.txt test.c -o test.o armlink --feedback=unused.txt test.o -o test.axf